The Strong Gravitational Lens Finding Challenge: Results

 Table~\ref{table:AUROC} shows the AUROC, TPR$_0$ and TPR$_{10}$ for the entries in order of AUROC and dataset type.
-It can be seen that CMU-DeepLens-ResNet-ground3 had the best AUROC for the ground-based set and LASTRO EPFL the best for the space-based set.
+It can be seen that CMU-DeepLens-Resnet-ground3 had the best AUROC for the ground-based set and LASTRO EPFL the best for the space-based set.
 The order is different if TPR$_0$ is used to rank the entries as seen in table~\ref{table:TPR0}.
-Here Manchester SVM and CMU-DeepLens-ResNet get the best scores.
+Here Manchester SVM and CMU-DeepLens-Resnet get the best scores.

 Figures~\ref{fig:roc_space} and \ref{fig:roc_ground} show the ROC curves for all the entries.
-Note that ROC curves for the ground-based challenge (figure~\ref{fig:roc_ground}) are uniformly better than those for the space-based challenge (figure~\ref{fig:roc_space}).
-This is because of the importance of color information in discriminating lensed arcs from pieces of the foreground lens galaxy.
+We note that ROC curves for the ground-based challenge (figure~\ref{fig:roc_ground}) are uniformly better than those for the space-based challenge (figure~\ref{fig:roc_space}).
+This is because of the importance of colour information in discriminating lensed arcs from pieces of the foreground lens galaxy.

-In addition, figure~\ref{fig:roc_kids} shows the ROC curves for only the ground-based images where an actual KiDS image was used (see section~\ref{sec:sim-ground-based}).
+In addition, figure~\ref{fig:roc_kids} shows the ROC curves for only the ground-based images where an actual KiDS image was used (see Section~\ref{sec:sim-ground-based}).
 It can be seen that the classifiers do uniformly less well on this subset.
 This indicates that the simulated galaxy images are different from the real ones and that the classifiers are able to distinguish fake foreground galaxies from lenses more easily than from real galaxies.
 Some methods are more affected by this than others, but none seem to be immune, not even the human classification.
 This is perhaps not unexpected, but does show that the simulated lenses need to be improved before the raw numbers can be directly used to evaluate the performance of a classifier on real data.